How does a decision to spay or neuter connect to canine arthritis?

 Because the incidence is so low, spaying a dog to prevent the development of these tumors is not warranted.
 Along these lines, surgical procedures that remove only a portion of the reproductive tract, ovariectomy (rather than ovariohysterectomy) and ovarian-sparing spay (hysterectomy), are reasonable surgical procedures for population management and preventing pyometra.

-*NOTE: ovarian-sparing spay is not considered gonadectomy.
+*NOTE: ovarian-sparing spay is not technically considered gonadectomy.
 The purpose of this procedure is to remove the potential for pregnancy and pyometra but save the potential benefits afforded by the hormones produced by the ovaries.

 Pyometra is an infection of the uterine lining that develops under the influence of hormones secreted from the ovaries.
 Both the ovaries and uterus must be present for the condition to develop.
 It is a severe, life-threatening condition that typically develops in intact female dogs between 4-10 years of age.